-Information about the school's policies for the identification and assessment of pupils with special educational needs: We identify pupils with special educational needs through teacher's observations and assessments, previous school information and the views of our Parents.
+Information about the school's policies for the identification and assessment of pupils with special educational needs:

+We identify pupils with special educational needs through teacher's observations and assessments, previous school information.
 Staff fill out an initial concerns form to refer a child to the SENCo.